nebuly-ai/nebuly-js-sdk/README.md

 ### Feedback actions
 You can send to the nebuly platform feedbacks actions like: `thumbs_up`, `thumbs_down`, `copy_input` and `copy_output`.
 The feedback actions are sent to the nebuly platform using the `sendFeedbackAction` method.
+It is critically important to correctly specify the action metadata when sending it to the platform.
+The metadata must include the necessary information to map the feedback action to its corresponding interaction.
+Specifically, the interaction’s input, output, and end-user details are used to accurately link the feedback to the correct interaction.
+If metadata is not provided, the thumbs up/down feedback will be assigned to the interaction that is closest in time to when the feedback was received.
 ```typescript
 nebulySdk.sendFeedbackAction(
     {